-I approach choreographic potential in an almost anthropological manner, seeing dance and non-dance movement, the ‘real’ world and the world of culture as equally rich sources of material.
-I am interested in the expressive possibilities of a tension between the ‘real’ body and “the pleasure of the dance”, as described by British filmmaker Miranda Pennell, a choreographic crafting of material in time and space (real or profilmic).
+I am interested in people, in a choreographic kind of portraiture or biography; how movement expresses the uniqueness and poetry of lived experience.
+I aim to document the beauty and complexity of our everyday selves; exploring the expressive possibilities of a tension between the ‘real’ body and “the pleasure of the dance”, as described by British filmmaker Miranda Pennell, a choreographic crafting of material in time and space (real or profilmic).

 Being interested in cameras, I am also interested in the tensions between the real live body and the media-ted body.
 Being interested in cameras I am interested in the body in the world, in the landscape, as landscape, and in the similarities between the camera frame and visual art artefacts – paintings/photographs.